-A Complainant or Respondent may request, or the University may impose, even if not requested, a change in academic, employment, or living situation after a report of sexual misconduct or harassment.
-Upon request the Title IX Coordinator will inform the Complainant or Respondent of the options and is obligated to accommodate the requested changes if they are reasonably available.
-The Title IX Coordinator will work with various offices on campus, including Housing and Residence Life and the Center for Cura Personalis, to determine and facilitate appropriate accommodations.
+A Complainant or Respondent may request, or Gonzaga may impose, even if not requested, a change in academic, employment or living situation after a report of sexual misconduct, harassment or discrimination.
+Upon request Gonzaga will inform the Complainant or Respondent of the options and will endeavor to accommodate the requested changes if they are reasonably available.
 Interim changes may include: